NUbots/NUbots/README.md

         $ nano config/NetworkConfiguration.yaml

 3. If dpkg is locked during vagrant provision:
+   This procedure should resolve most issues that may cause the dpkg to be locked (the lock file is like a mutex).
+   Pay attention to the output of the apt-get commands and look for any further errors.

       $ vagrant ssh
       $ sudo rm /var/lib/dpkg/lock
       $ sudo apt-get install -f